Skip to content

 :time:30d: means "links from the last 30 days."
 The time handler parses 30d as a relative duration and checks each link's timestamp.

-:loc:40.7,-74.0:5mi: means "links within 5 miles of this point."
-The loc handler parses coordinates and a radius.
+:location:radius:40.7,-74.0:5mi: means "links within 5 miles of this point."
+The location handler dispatches on the radius sub-mode and parses the coordinates and distance.

 The parser doesn't understand 30d or 5mi.
 It just splits on colons and hands the strings to the handler.